Birrarung Marr, Melbourne: Speakers' Corner

-Speaker's Corner, in the south-eastern corner of Birrarung Marr, was a remnant of Yarra Park between the Jolimont Rail Yards and Yarra River that was used as a location for public lectures, protests and demonstrations.
-For example, in 1916, an estimated 50,000 people came to protest against conscription.
+The heritage-listed Speakers' Corner, also knows as Yarra Bank, in the south-eastern corner of Birrarung Marr, was a remnant of Yarra Park between the Jolimont Rail Yards and Yarra River that was used as a location for public lectures, protests and demonstrations.
+Modelled on similar spaces in London and Sydney and elsewhere, Dr William Maloney campaigned successfully in 1889 to have a place set aside for the purpose of "holding public meetings and discussing questions - religious, educational and others".
+In 1916, an estimated 50,000 people came to protest against conscription and heard from Vida Goldstein and Adela Pankhurst.
 These activities had been moved to the north bank of the Yarra River after construction of the Queen Victoria Monument at their earlier venue on the south bank.
 The site was one of the few public spaces in Melbourne where large public assemblies and speeches were allowed without a prior permit.
-The mounds that speakers used to stand on to address these crowds can still be seen in this corner of Birrarung Marr.
+The mounds that speakers used to stand on to address these crowds can still be seen in this corner of Birrarung Marr, set in a grove of 36 mature elm trees.

-There are barbecue facilities, as well as public toilets near Speakers Corner.
+There are barbecue facilities, as well as public toilets near Speakers' Corner.
 The Yarra River Trail traverses the park on its south side.

+ArtPlay

 One of the railway buildings remaining from the Jolimont railyards was converted into a children's art centre and cultural centre, called ArtPlay.
 ArtPlay opened in 2004 and runs a range of workshops where children and families can undertake creative arts workshops alongside artists of all disciplines.
 ArtPlay is open to the public on weekends and during school holidays and works with schools during weekdays.
 In 2006 ArtPlay worked with over 20,000 children, offering nearly 300 different workshops, performances and events.
 A children's playground has been developed next to this building and a series of creative arts workshops often extend into this space from ArtPlay.
-Following the success of ArtPlay, The City of Melbourne has developed a similar arts program in the heart of the city for teenagers called Signal, located alongside to Flinders St Station.
+Following the success of ArtPlay, The City of Melbourne has developed a similar arts program in the heart of the city for teenagers called Signal, located adjacent to Flinders Street station.